Carmen Hathaway is an independent media artist of Abenaki and German ancestry.

-A member of the Abenaki First Nation, Odanak, Québec, the artist has resided in Manitoba since the 70s.
+A member of the Abenaki First Nation, Odanak, Québec, she has resided in Manitoba since the 70s.

-In combining traditional methods with digital technologies, the surreal narratives of her mixed media originals seek to intrigue, provoke, entice.
+In combining traditional methods with digital technologies, the surreal narratives of her mixed media originals seek to intrigue, provoke, engage.

-Her visual arts practice evolves through experiences of exhibition, teaching, and creating works in a variety of media including painting, photography, video, and audio.
+Her visual arts practice evolves through experiences of exhibition, teaching, and creating works in a variety of media including traditional and new media painting, digital photography, video, and audio.